queelag/fcm/examples/electron/README.md

 ## Send Test Message

-This command will send a test message to the client that is listening when you run `pnpm start`, you should see it appear in its logs once sent.
+This command will send a test message to the client that is listening when you run `pnpm start`, it should be visible both on the console and on the renderer once the client receives it.

 ```
 pnpm send-message